What the Core Technology Fee actually costs an EU studio

 The simple version

-Take a player who generates €10 of net revenue per year.
+Take an above-threshold player who generates €10 of net revenue per year.

 That player is €1.00 better off on the alt-store path.
 The lower revenue share more than pays for the fixed fee.